aweiland/docker-influxdb-grafana/README.md

 ### InfluxDB Shell (CLI)

-1. Establish a ssh connection with the container
+1. From the docker host open a terminal and enter --> docker exec -it "containerID" bash
 2. Launch `influx` to open InfluxDB Shell (CLI)

 Sample CLI commands